• Skip to primary navigation

 • Preheat oven to 350 degrees F. Line a 9” x 9” pan with foil extending over the edges.
 Spray the foil with non-stick spray.

-• In a medium bowl, whisk together flour, baking powder, salt.
+• In a medium mixing bowl, whisk together flour, baking powder, salt.

-• Place vegetable shortening in large microwave safe bowl and microwave about 1 minute until melted.
+• Place vegetable shortening in large bowl and microwave about 1 minute until melted.

 • Into the bowl of melted shortening add flour mixture, sugar, eggs and yolk, vanilla, and zest plus orange juice or orange extract.
 Mix with a large spoon until smooth.